Rock War

-Rock War is a series of young adult novels written by English author Robert Muchamore.
+Rock War is a series of young adult novels by English author Robert Muchamore.
 The series follows three aspiring teenage musicians, Jay Thomas, Summer Smith and Dylan Wilton, as they appear on the fictional reality show Rock War.

 Books

 Rock War

 Rock War is the first book in the series.
 It was published on 27 February 2014.
-It features the main character in the series, Jay Thomas.
+The novel features the main character in the series, Jay Thomas.
 Other characters in the book are his older brothers Theo and Adam Richardson, who each cause mayhem around places.
-This book also stars Jay's younger brother, Hank.
+It also stars Jay's younger brother, Hank.
 At the start of the book Jay plays in a band named Brontobyte, with members Tristan, Salman and Alfie.
 He later gets kicked out of the band, and makes a new band with Jay's older brothers and lead drummer Babatunde.
 The novel also features Summer Smith, who lives in a flat with her old grandmother, and Dylan, a lazy boy who goes to Yellocote boarding school.
-The three characters' bands all take part in reality show Rock War.
+The three characters' bands all take part in the fictional reality show Rock War.